dominik-pichler/Balmung/README.md

 Eventually, the results have been visualised using `pyvis`.
 As the input size increased, this approach of simply visualising all entities and their relationships became unfeasible.
-Hence, this project is on hold until I've solved the question of "*What is the most esstiential information?*".
+Hence, this project is on hold until I've solved the question of "*What is the most essential information?*".

-More (theoretical) thoughts can be found in the following notebook: [Ramble 1](kants_knowledge_graph/ramble.md)

 ## 2. Ishmaels Guide to Fishing
 **Question:** <br> How can I understand what (sub)topics are central in a given (research) area?